 - Major surgery or serious trauma within three months.

 - Previous intracranial haemorrhage.

-- Intracranial neoplasm.
+- Intracranial neoplasm or surgery.

 - Arteriovenous malformation or aneurysm.